hdadvisors/chesterfield-market-analysis/docs/part-2a-4.md

-# COUNTYWIDE MARKET ANALYSIS {.unnumbered}

 # Outreach {#part-2a-4}

 This section summarizes interviews and additional outreach with non-profit and for-profit multifamily developers with existing or prospective projects in the county.

 ## Process

-To gather additional details on the state of Chesterfield County's rental market, a total of ___ persons from ___ organizations were interviewed in early June 2022.
+To gather additional details on the state of Chesterfield County's rental market, a total of nine persons from six organizations were interviewed in early June 2022.
 These interviews collected input from:

 * For-profit multifamily and mixed use developers,
 * Nonprofit multifamily developers and property managers, and